alangunning/doc-ai-analysis-starter/docs/content/scripts-and-prompts.md

 Override the model with `--model` or `PR_REVIEW_MODEL`.

 ## merge_pr.py
-Merge a pull request when authorized:
+Merge a pull request when authorized; used by the Auto Merge workflow after an AI review:

 ```bash
 python scripts/merge_pr.py 123